Alkesst/pytwebot/README.md

-Class PyTweListener: This method will stop the stream if you exceed the allowed the number of connections to the twitter API The BotListener is just a class that extends from tweepy.StreamListener.
+Class PyTweListener: This method will stop the stream if you exceed the allowed the number of connections to the twitter API.
+The BotListener is just a class that extends from tweepy.StreamListener.
 The method on_status is just the actions you'll do when there's a new tweet in the stream.
 The methon on_error just ends the stream if the stream raises the error 420.

 ```python